Vatukoula mine strike: Strike

 On 27 February 1991, 900 workers at the Vatukoula mine walked off the job, launching strike action against the mine's owner, Emperor Gold Mining, over poor working and social conditions.
-Among the complaints were that the housing for the miners was substandard and overcrowded, that the work safety conditions were poor, as well as that workers were forced to buy their food from the company-owned supermarkets, leaving many of the miners with substantial debts.
+Among the complaints were that the housing for the miners was substandard and overcrowded, that the work safety conditions were poor (including the company pressuring workers to work while ill, refusing to pay compensation for serious workplace injuries, staffing below minimal safe levels, and a lack of proper ventilation), that workers were given no input into shift scheduling, as well as that the cost of uniforms and tools they were provided was deducted from their salaries and that they were forced to buy their food from the company-owned supermarkets, leaving many of the miners with substantial debts.
 Complaints also included allegations of "apartheid-like" discrimination, with the European workers in the mine making significantly more money and being housed separately and in better conditions than the Fijian and Indian workers.
 Adding to the complaints was that Emperor Gold had refused to recognize the Fiji Mine Workers Union.
+As well, women working at the mine complained of a gender pay gap, that the company did not provide safe transportation for women workers for shifts late at night, and that the company did not offer any housing at all to women workers.

+Emperor Gold claimed that the complaints were unfounded, saying that it offered wages comparable to other industries in Fiji and that working conditions could not be as bad as described, as the company claimed to have a long waiting list of applicants for open positions.
+Emperor Gold also claimed that the striking workers were illegally squatting around 20% of company houses and that it did not force workers to live in company-provided housing.
+The company claimed that the sole reason for the strike was that the workers wanted to force the company into recognising the Fiji Mine Workers Union, despite only a minority of the workers supporting the union.